Joel Hinman

 Joel Hinman (January 27, 1802 – February 21, 1870) was born to Colonel Joel Hinman in Southbury, New Haven County, Connecticut, United States.
 He was the grandson of Benjamin Hinman.

 Connecticut Supreme Court

-After serving as a Connecticut State Senator from 1835 to 1836, he served on the Connecticut Supreme Court from 1842 and as Chief Justice from 1861 till his death in 1870.
+After serving as a Connecticut State Senator from 1835 to 1836, Hinman went on to serve on the Connecticut Supreme Court starting in 1842.
+He later became the Chief Justice in 1861 and held this position until his death in 1870.